+Capital grants are recognised in full when there is an unconditional entitlement to the grant.
 Capital grants are recognised when there is entitlement and are not deferred over the life of the asset on which they are expended.
 Unspent amounts of capital grant are reflected in the balance in the restricted fixed asset fund.